CAPSTONE-MIBA-G03/MIBA-2023-CAPSTONE-RB-NLP/README.md

 ## Conclusion

 With `PipelineExecutor` and `WordWizard` modules, you can build a comprehensive pipeline to perform complex NLP tasks.
 These modules offer an easy-to-use and efficient way to extract, clean, analyze, and visualize data from the web.

+TODO/ Needs Fix
+- User-Agent: You might need to hard-code this in the Google Class as of now to match your OS (source: link_extractor.py)
+- Entity recognition patterns are currently still hard-coded (source: word_wizard.py)